 His lips found her neck, her shoulders, her ears.
 "Your arousal stimulates me.
 I find that I can think of only one thing."

 She pulled against him and felt his arms loosen.
-Turning to face him she studied his face.
-Then, despite some lingering fear that this wasn't real, couldn't be real, she gently began to kiss his face.
-She felt him shudder against her as she met his open mouth with her own.
+Turning to face him, she studied his face.
+Then, despite some lingering fear that this wasn't real—couldn't be real—she gently began to kiss him.
+She felt him shudder against her.

 "I love you, Spock."